Slovakia is a land of adventurers

 Bratislava to the High Tatras: While renting a car and driving around is quite economical and saves a lot of time, public transport is pretty good in Slovakia.
 It takes about 4 hours to get from Bratislava to Poprad (the gateway to High Tatras) by train and costs around 14-17€ one way on Slovakrail.
 The bus is slightly cheaper, but takes 9-11 hours for the same distance!

-Poprad Tatry: Hotel AquaCity Seasons for luxurious stay with one of the biggest geothermal spa resort
+Poprad Tatry: Hotel AquaCity Seasons for a luxurious stay with one of the biggest geothermal spa resort

-Strbske Pleso: Vila Marina Strbske Pleso for a fairytale like setting on the edge of the lake with grand High Tatras view
+Strbske Pleso: Vila Marina Strbske Pleso for a fairytale-like setting on the edge of the lake with a grand High Tatras view

 Liptov: Liptovsky Dvor consisting of cosy 15 wooden chalets

 What to pack for High Tatras

 Summers: hiking boots, rain/wind jacket, waterproof trekking pants, fleece jacket, day backpack, breathable T-shirts

 Winters: Sweaters, heavy socks, cold weather footwear, heavy jacket, umbrella or waterproof coat, waterproof boots, warm pants, gloves or mittens, mufflers and caps and waterproof backpack.